buhrmi/buhrmi/README.md

 #### [AuctionsBot](https://github.com/buhrmi/twitch-tools) (in development)

-A bot for streamers who want to sell shitty artwork on Twitch.
-It enables viewers to bid on items and keeps track of the highest bid and so forth.
+A bot for streamers who want to sell artwork on Twitch.
+It enables viewers to bid on items and it keeps track of the highest bid and so forth.

 #### [SimpWars](https://github.com/buhrmi/simpwars) (in development)

-Yet another shitty browser-based game.
+Yet another browser-based game.
 Might turn out to be fun.

 #### New Projects